-b.
-Enrolment subject to approval of the programme leader. c.
-Only available to students enrolled in the Culinary Arts major. d.
-Only available to students enrolled prior to 2022.
+a.
+Enrolment subject to approval of the programme leader. b.
+Only available to students enrolled in the Culinary Arts major.

 BACHELOR OF ARTS (NZSL-ENGLISH INTERPRETING) (BA(NZSL-ENGLISH INTERPRETING)) AK3006

 These regulations are to be read in conjunction with all other relevant statutes and regulations, including the General Academic Statute and the General Academic Regulations.